 Webinars provide an excellent opportunity to show potential leads how valuable your business could be to them.
 This should be done by educating and engaging your audience rather than simply selling to them.
 You have the chance to develop a strong relationship with a webinar audience by allowing them to see the face and voice behind your products and services.

 To do this, you need to create a webinar that works well.
 Therefore, it’s important to invest wisely in order to meet the cost of producing the high-quality webinar you are aiming for.
-You do not need a massive budget to do this, but you do need to be realistic about the costs involved.
+And guess what?
+You do not need a massive budget to do this!
+Nonetheless, you do need to be realistic about the costs involved.
 There will always be some cost attached to quality.
 So in order to ensure you don’t end up with a shabby webinar, you need to be aware of how much it really costs to host one.
 Let’s take a closer look at the amount you can expect to pay for various aspects of creating a webinar (preferably a good one that will not bore your audience to death please!).

 Equipment needed for a webinar

 Anyone who is thinking of organizing a webinar needs to have certain equipment in place.
 The most important part of this equipment is a laptop that you can use to create and display your presentation.
 It’s also a good idea to use an external webcam and microphone to optimize the quality of your webinar presentation.

 Okay, you most likely already have a laptop that you can use before and during your webinar.
 However, if this is not the case, you will need to factor in this cost.
 It really isn’t the smartest thing to do to try and hold a webinar via your mobile device.
 This is totally fine if you’re just an attendee, but as the host, there are various functionalities that a mobile device will most likely limit you from using.